 I'm afraid of living a normal life - I can't.

 And you were pretending to live so you thought you were living.
-Your whole life was based on pretending.
+Your whole life was based on pretending and killing other people that weren't you.
 You were pretending to live.